-We sponsor events, classes, and groups addressing a wide range of spiritual, emotional, and psychological issues.
-Browse current and upcoming offerings below; for more information or to register, please contact Berkeley Christian Counselors at (510) 548-5858 or email@example.com.
+Normally, we sponsor events, classes, and groups addressing a wide range of spiritual, emotional, and psychological issues, but due to Covid-19, we are not currently offering these.
+If you are interested, please check back on this page or contact Berkeley Christian Counselors at (510) 548-5858 or firstname.lastname@example.org for more information.

 Dialectical Behavior Therapy: Coping with Emotions and Improving Relationships Dialectical Behavior Therapy, or DBT, is a fancy name for a research-validated treatment approach that helps to improve quality of life and relationships.
 DBT teaches practical and effective skills to help people reduce personal suffering from overwhelming emotions and damaging coping behaviors.
 The skills are effective for a variety of problems including destructive anger, substance abuse, impulsive behavior, anxiety and depression.
 DBT skills are also helpful for parenting spirited children and reducing conflict in distressed relationships.
 The skills are simple and straight forward, easy to learn, and taught in a group context that provides support for practice and accountability for change.